minishift/minishift/README.md

                oc login -u system:admin

     Note that, the IP seen above is dynamic and can change.
 It can be retrieved with `minishift ip`.
-Also, instead of 'kvm', you will see 'xhyve' in Mac OS and 'hyperv' in Windows.
+Also, instead of 'kvm', you will see 'xhyve' on Mac OS and 'hyperv' on Windows.

     **Note:** By default Minishift uses the driver most relevant to the host OS.
 To use a driver of choice for Minishift, use the `--vm-driver=xxx` flag with `minishift start`.
 For example, to use VirtualBox instead of KVM for Fedora, use `minishift start --vm-driver=virtualbox`.